 The types of damages available in litigation include:

-Economic Damages ("Pecuniary Damages") - The "out of pocket" losses suffered by the injured party.
+The "out of pocket" financial losses suffered by the injured party.

-Non-Economic Damages ("Non-Pecuniary Damages") - Expenses above and beyond "out of pocket" losses, such as "pain and suffering", "loss of enjoyment of life", or "loss of consortium".
+Expenses above and beyond "out of pocket" financial losses, such as pain and suffering, loss of enjoyment of life, or loss of consortium.